samplchallenges/SAMPL-containers/tutorials/CondaEnvironmentInstructions.md

 	#  copy all the files and directories into the container

 	```
-4. To install miniconda into your container use the steps here:
+4. To install miniconda into your container at build time, add the following to your `Dockerfile`:
 	```
 	RUN wget \
 	    https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh \